prashant-kikani/prashant-kikani.github.io/_posts/2025-6-24-democratic-dilemma.markdown

 <br/>

-## Section 3: The Birth of the Crony Welfare State
+## The Birth of the Crony Welfare State

 When a government's primary focus shifts to winning elections through handouts, a great trade-off occurs.
 The very definition of "governance" begins to change, creating a new and dangerous kind of system.